Medical Assistant

 Become a Medical Assistant in only 12 months and join one of the nation’s fastest-growing career fields.

-Apply to take the first step in becoming part of a medical team.
-Whether you work in a physician’s office or in a hospital, you will be trained to perform administrative and clinical duties, becoming a key player in the healthcare team.
 As a medical assistant, you will provide direct patient care, perform basic laboratory tests, draw blood, and assist with minor surgical procedures.
 In addition, you will also learn what it takes to run an effective medical office through your administrative duties, such as

-• maintaining patient records and schedules,
+- Maintaining patient records and schedules,

-• arranging hospital admissions and laboratory services, and
+- Arranging hospital admissions and laboratory services, and

-• working directly with insurance companies for billing.
+- Working directly with insurance companies for billing.

-Upon completing the program, you will be eligible to sit for the national registry to become a credentialed medical assistant.
 Once you pass the credentialing exam, you become a recognized professional in the field of medical assisting and become more marketable in an increasingly popular field.

-Medical Assisting Program Information Session Webinar
+Medical Assisting Information Session Webinar

 The medical assistant certificate program at CCD is accredited by the Higher Learning Commission, which is recognized by the US Department of Education and meets clear quality standards for educational and financial performance.